 Bud Light partnered with a social media personality for a small promotion.
 The campaign was meant to be inclusive.
 But the company failed to understand its main customer base.
 When the partnership was announced, there was a huge backlash from some consumers who felt the brand was pushing a different agenda.

-Bud Light’s initial response was slow and seemed to try and please everyone, which ended up pleasing no one.
+Bud Light’s initial response was slow and seemed to try to please everyone, which ended up pleasing no one.
 They didn’t communicate their message or plan.
 This led to boycotts and a big drop in sales because the brand’s actions didn’t align with what many loyal customers expected.

 3. The United Airlines Passenger Removal (2017)